 Let's address the biggest, pinkest elephant in the room from the start: the artwork.
 I think what happened here was an ambitious idea (trying to mimic Naoko Takeuchi's elaborate manga style in animation) with poor planning and sloppy execution.
-They missed the mark with the visual style;
+Visually speaking, they missed the mark.
+Right from the teaser, people rightfully pointed out that something was off.
+The first episode looks mostly fine-- not amazing, but ok-- and then

-something about the girls is just off.
-Granted, the first episode looks mostly fine-- not amazing, but ok- and then it's like they animators gave up.
-The artwork flipflops between pretty and cringeworthy.
-I've seen plenty of cheap animation in my life, but this is unforgivable.
-The bad artwork is especially tragic because it's clear that this series could have been beautiful.
-Seriously, go watch the Moon Pride music video and compare it to, I don't know, any scene in the anime.
+it's like they animators gave up.
+The artwork flipflops between beautiful and cringeworthy.
+I've seen plenty of cheap animation in my life, but the bad art in Sailor Moon Crystal isn't just mediocre, it is painful to look upon.
+This is especially tragic because it's clear that this series could have been stunning.
+Seriously, go watch the Moon Pride music video and compare it to any scene in the anime.
 It could have all looked that good, if someone had cared.

 The excuses for Crystal's moldy potato quality are thin.
 The old series was low-budget, rush-it-in-a-week animation from the 90's.
 The manga was yet unfinished, and they pumped out filler episodes to compensate.
 Physical, painted cels would have to be completely redone to correct any errors.
 By contrast, Sailor Moon Crystal episodes were produced in two weeks instead of one.
 The source material is complete.
 The animation is digital, which allows for much quicker and easier corrections.
 Technology has given us better, more efficient ways to animate in the last 20 years.
-If the animators actually cared, they could still do a lot more than this with the little they've been given-- like at the very least, draw eyes that line up correctly.
 Even a lot of the art "fixes" for the Blu-Ray are mediocre at best.
 I feel like a decade down the road we might hear horror stories about animating on Sailor Moon Crystal, like that they were paid in ketchup packets and forced to work 23-hour shifts and every misshapen face is a scream of protest.

 Also, the CG henshin sequences use these weird, rubbery 3D models of the senshi that look like they belong in a cheap video game.
 They don't quite look like their 2D selves, their faces are creepy and doll-like, and transformations are just low-effort rehashes of the transformation scenes from the first anime.
 They aren't fun.
-It's just not fun to watch Sailor Spaghetti twirl around like a plastic bag in a breeze with mediocre special effects.
+It's just not fun to watch a crappy CG senshi twirl around like a plastic bag in a breeze with mediocre special effects.
 Sailor Moon's henshin sequences are an icon-- of the series, of the genre, and of anime in general.
 I'd wager almost anyone that saw Sailor Moon, even if it was ages ago and they haven't thought about it since they were a child, probably remembers the henshin sequences.
-That Crystal fails to deliver even here-- where the 90's show dumped a ton of its effort, because if you're going to re-use something every episode it's gotta be some good eye candy-- it's pretty ironic, and a clear indicator that nobody took any pride in this mess.
+You put effort and budget into something like that because your viewers are going to see it every episode.
+That Crystal fails to deliver, even here, is a clear indicator that nobody took any pride in this mess.

 Unfortunately, the story is as unsalvageable as the visuals.
-The 90's anime was notorious for its filler.
+The 90's anime was notorious for its filler (though the filler is part of what endeared us all so much to its characters).
 Sailor Moon Crystal ran too far in the opposite direction, deciding to squeeze two story arcs into one 26-episode season.
-It's extremely condensed, to the point that it sounds like a summary of itself.
-One manga chapter can not always equal one anime episode.
-Say it with me: manga and anime are different mediums.
+It's extremely condensed.
+One manga chapter can not always equal one anime episode; things just don't work that way.
 While it's true that the manga, which Crystal is heavily based on, is pretty fast-paced, the manga has a fairy-tale feel to it and still manages to be engaging and emotional though its much more expressive artwork.
 Meanwhile, most every character drawn in Crystal has the emotional depth and subtlety of an emoticon.
 The story itself is so excited to get to its next nostalgic plot destination and say, "Look how we did it THIS time!" that it forgets the journey, and the journey is the most important part.

 Crystal takes no time to linger or to build its characters.
 Everyone but Usagi is a cardboard stand-up, pared down to their most basic traits.
 The inner senshi, after their introductions, are flattened so badly their dialogue becomes interchangeable, and by the climax of the first arc, they are literally just finishing every sentence together.
 It's like the writers wrote dialogue for one person and cut it up into little pieces so the poor things would all have lines, like a grade school play for a class with too many children.
 The senshi exist as little more than cheerleaders for Usagi, and any moments of personal achievement they were given in the manga are handed off to Sailor Moon.
 (Forget about this series as an adaptation of the manga: it diverges, pointlessly, all the time.
 Anyone who says it's "accurate to the manga" didn't read the manga.)